-Cucumber12 is a software tool utilized by programming engineers for testing different software.
-It runs computerized acceptance tests written in a BDD (Behavior-Driven Development) style.13 Central to the Cucumber BDD approach is its plain language parser called Gherkin.
+Cucumber 12 is a software tool utilized by programming engineers for testing different software.
+It runs computerized acceptance tests written in a BDD (Behavior-Driven Development) style.
+13 Central to the Cucumber BDD approach is its plain language parser called Gherkin.
 It permits anticipated software practices to be determined in a coherent language that clients can comprehend.
-Accordingly, Cucumber permits the execution of feature documentation written in business-facing text.14
+Accordingly, Cucumber permits the execution of feature documentation written in business-facing text.
+14

-Capybara, which is a piece of the Cucumber testing framework,15 is a case of web based test automation software.
-Cucumber is composed in the Ruby programming language^{16 17.} and was initially doi:10.1007/978-3-642-30561-0 19.
-14 Fox, Armando; Patterson, David (2016).
-Engineering Software as a Service.
-Strawberry Canyon. pp. 218-255.
-ISBN 978-0- 9848812-4-6.
+Capybara, which is a piece of the Cucumber testing framework, 15 is a case of web-based test automation software.
+Cucumber is composed in the Ruby programming language 16 17 and was initially utilized solely for Ruby testing as a supplement to the RSpec BDD system.